 Remember that some of your competitors may know a few spam trap addresses from their own experience.
 If you don’t use double opt-in confirmation, you are at risk that an unscrupulous competitor may add these addresses through your online form — to get you into serious trouble.

 If you find spam traps in your database, getting rid of them may not be easy.
 Sometimes you might need to “amputate” an infected part of your list to make sure that the majority of it stays healthy.

 Some of the known spam traps are collected by a service called Sender Score from Return Path.
 With this service you can check the reputation of your sending IP address and find out whether in the last 7 days you have sent a newsletter that hit spam traps.

 Of course this will not show you all spam traps – only the known ones.

 Take action, based on this rule of spam trap behavior:

 Most spam traps don’t perform actions (they don’t open emails or click links).

 The process involves identifying subscribers that did not open any of your emails in the last 12 months.
 When you find them, create a separate segment and send a re-engagement email asking them to confirm their willingness to continue subscribing to your newsletters.

 Those that do not respond should be removed.
 Having done so, monitor your performance statistics to see whether this process helped.
-Follow our free Deliverability Success Guide to further improve your scores.
+Follow our free Email Deliverability From A to Z guide to further improve your scores.

 In this process, you are likely to lose valid but unresponsive subscribers along with spam traps.
 With this in mind, make sure you track the behavior of your subscribers whenever you contact them.